weiweichiang0813-art/pinterest-analytics/README.md

 ## 📝 License

-This project is for personal and educational use.
+This project is for personal use.

 ---